 A developer has plans for a high-density project on the site which includes moving the house from its historic location, shifting it forward to within fifteen feet of the sidewalk and pushing it as far to the north side as legally possible.
 Whether or not that’s a big deal depends on whom you’re asking – and when.
 Our ancestors moved houses around as if they were toys in a sandbox, but this is in one of Santa Rosa’s few Preservation Districts, which seeks to protect “the historic character of the structure and the neighborhood.”
 Complicating matters further is that the proposed move would block the public’s view of Comstock House, which is listed on National Register of Historic Places.
 We’ll see how this works out; the first meeting on the project is tonight (Feb.
 1, 2017) at City Hall and another on February 8.
 Updates will appear on my OldSantaRosa Facebook page.
+[UPDATE: The developer backed out of the project but the property was sold and is currently used as a rental.]

 The home was built ca. 1872 by Josias Davis, a real estate developer who subdivided sixteen acres on both sides of College avenue as an addition to the city (PDF).
 For years the wedge of two short blocks between Adel’s restaurant and 10th street was called Joe Davis’ street in his honor, even though residents repeatedly begged city council to change it.
 If they played Trivial Pursuit back then, “Where is Joe Davis?” would have stumped nearly everybody.